 In the past, you may have adopted black hat link building strategies that have affected your link velocity adversely.
 To make sure that you are maintaining ideal link velocity, you may make use of a tool called Ahrefs.

-Head over to Ahrefs, type in your domain name.
+Head over to Ahrefs, type your domain name.

-Below you can notice the backlink profile graph of my blog.
+Below you can notice the backlink profile graph of Neil Patel's blog.

 Posts you should read: